-It is fine to provide the general nature of the question, but not the specific question.
+It is fine to provide the general nature of the question, but if you're planning to ask substantive local League questions, don't provide the specific question.
 This way, the responses will be more conversational, direct, and spontaneous instead of "filtered" or polished as a PR statement prepared in advance.
 We can learn if the legislator is educated about, interested in, and whether they see it as a priority or issue of importance.
-We can observe the legislator's ability to respond on-the-spot, see how much they know about the topic.
+We can observe the legislator's ability to respond on-the-spot and see how much they know about the topic.
 For the same reason, we do not submit the background information in advance.

-Can non-members of the League allowed to participate in the interview?
+Can non-members of the League participate in the Interview?

-Yes, particularly if it's someone you hope to engage in League and see as member prospect.
+Yes, particularly if it's someone you hope to engage in League and see as a member prospect.
 Make sure that the purpose of the interview as a learning experience is clearly understood.
 In particular, make clear that everyone at the interview is there to represent the League and not to raise either a particular personal issue or project, or a priority of another organization.